 The page is available only when the PHP and the Framework MVC Structure Support plugins are enabled.
 The plugins are bundled with PhpStorm and activated by default.
-If not, enable them as described in Enabling and Disabling Plugins.
+If the plugins are not activated, enable them on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.

 Use this page to enable viewing the structure of your framework-specific project in the terms of the Model-View-Controller pattern.